6 Brilliant Holiday Cleaning Hacks

 As you set up the tree, don’t forget the oldie-but-goodie trick of placing a tree bag beneath your Frasier Fir (or evergreen of your choice) to make future cleanup easier.
 Keep it covered with the tree skirt and no one will be the wiser (until disposal day comes around!).
 Keep the tree well watered (it needs about a gallon a day) to keep it healthy and to prevent more needles from falling.

 Once the holiday hubbub winds down, it is time to deal with all of the evergreen needles littering the floor.
-Rather than reaching for the vacuum (which can be clogged by needles), corral the debris on rugs and floors with a rubber broom (like the Pet Buddies FurStatic Pet Hair Broom, $28, amazon.com).
+Rather than reaching for the vacuum (which can get clogged by needles), corral the debris on rugs and floors with a rubber broom (like the Pet Buddies FurStatic Pet Hair Broom, $28, amazon.com).
 Pine needles are less likely to stick in the bristles, says Marie Stegner, a consumer health advocate for Maid Brigade, a national housecleaning service.
 Bonus: If you’ve got a pet that sheds, this tool will come in handy year round when removing fur from upholstery and rugs.